YehudaGN/Desert-Runner/README.md

 <h1>2.
 Functionality and MVPs</h1>

+Desert Runner has environment collision with obstacles.

-In Endless Runner (working title), users will be able to:
+In Desert Runner, users will be able to:

 Start a new game / reset a run

-Jump to avoid obstacles or jump over gaps
+Jump or duck to avoid obstacles or gaps

-Duck under obstacles

-Attempt to get a high score

 In addition, the following is included:

 A "How to Play" instructions modal explaining the rules of the game A production README

+Strech goals include:

+Implementing random terrain generation

+Calculating the increase in difficulty with regards to platforms at different heights so that it will still be playable.

 <h1>3.
 Wireframes</h1>